 Community Engagement Center (CEC)

-Students, faculty, and the CEC collaborate with community partners to create service learning and community service activities to:
+Students, faculty, and the CEC collaborate with community partners to create community-engaged learning activities to:

 - enhance classroom experience;

 - connect scholarly work and community services;

 - expand knowledge of civic and social issues;

 - Service Learning (SL), which links students in courses with community-based partners for mutual benefit.
 The community partner gets assistance with various programs and the students gain experience understanding how different organizations operate and function to deliver programs and services.
 One example of Service Learning is: "Writing Partners @ Sac State," a program where university students participate in a letter exchange with fifth graders at local elementary schools.
 Writing Partners helps Sac State students be better writers and it helps fifth graders aspire to become college students;